myungjinlee/GLYCO/README.md

    - 1.4.
 Glycans in input PDB files should be defined as either ATOM or HETATM.<br />

 **2. Download GLYCO**
-   - Download glyco.py, template folder in your current working directory **3.
-Run GLYCO<br />**
+   - Download glyco.py, template folder in your current working directory.<br />
+**3. Run GLYCO<br />**
    - GLYCO takes the following arguments.
 Depending on the module and number of frames you have, the required arguments vary:<br />